katerinaelsasser/st-lucia/README.md

 As a user, I want to see locations of where restuarants, hotels and other locations on the map.

 ## Features
+Throughout the website, there is a navigation bar in the header taking you to all three pages.
 ### Existing Features
+* Buttons -
+* Markers -

 ### Features Left To Implement
+In the future, the website could add reviews to the page or the info window for the locations.
+They could also have a button that adjusts what the map shows.
+For example, only showing the hotel markers.

 ## Technologies Used
 HTML5
 CSS